Morikoi/asteroid-blaster/docs/topics/ebpf.md

 ## Hot Topics

 - [The Power of eBPF for Cloud Native Systems](https://cybersecurity-magazine.com/the-power-of-ebpf-for-cloud-native-systems/) is a comprehensive deep-dive into cloud-native, IoT and Edge computing, and ideas how to monetize eBPF.
-Suggest watching
+Suggest watching [Hello eBPF!
+Goodbye Sidecars](https://www.youtube.com